Benbecula: Refuge

 In 1746 Flora MacDonald was visiting Benbecula, then controlled by a Hanoverian-supporting militia, an Independent Highland Company commanded by her step-father, Hugh MacDonald.
 She was additionally a distant relative of two of the companions of Bonnie Prince Charlie (Prince Charles Edward Stuart), who had recently fled in the aftermath of the Battle of Culloden.
 During his voyage, the Prince's boat was caught in a storm, and he was forced to land on Benbecula.

 Despite mainly being Presbyterian, Flora and the population of Benbecula were sympathetic to the Jacobite cause, and the Prince and his companions received hospitable treatment.
 Nevertheless, the Prince was a fugitive with a price on his head, (Note: £30,000) and his companions therefore sought out Flora whose connection to the militia would allow her access to the permits necessary for the Prince’s party to leave the island.
-She disguised him as an Irish spinning maid, Betty Burke, and by this means smuggled him off the island, on 27 June, and took him "over the sea to Skye".
+She disguised him as an Irish spinning maid, Betty Burke, smuggled him off the island, on 27 June, and took him "over the sea to Skye".
 (Note: hence, The Skye Boat Song) Flora was arrested upon her return to Scotland, but was released following the Indemnity Act 1747.
 Later, she explained in person to the King's son, Prince Frederick, (Note: father of George III) that she had only acted out of charity, and would have done the same for either side.